Judi McLeod

 "They (Bush administration) do not care about Iraqi people.
 They do not care about the families of dead soldiers.
 They only care about profit."

-And Sutherland, who was made an officer of the prestigious Order of Canada in 1978, doesn't?
+and Sutherland, who was made an officer of the prestigious Order of Canada in 1978, doesn't?

-"At one point during the session, Sutherland started crying.
+"at one point during the session, Sutherland started crying.
 "We stolen (sic) our children's future…we have children.
 We have children.
 How dare we take their legacy from them?
 It's shameful.
 What we are doing to our world."
 (Drudge Report, Oct.
 2).

 Describing the trait he most deplores in others for a Vanity Fair feature, the New Brunswick born actor answered a "slavish adherence to fanatical religious beliefs."